Yelagiri: Tourism and recreation

-A herbal farm is maintained by the Government of Tamil Nadu.
 Temples include Kalyana Venkataramana Perumal temple, Nilavur Amman temple, Jalagandeeswarar temple and Velavan temple.
-Trekking activities are carried out at Swamimalai hills and adventure sports such as paragliding and rock climbing are being promoted by the Government.
-The yeary "Yelagiri Summer Festival" is celebrated in May and is organised by Tamil Nadu Tourism Development Corporation.
-Stalls from different departments, flowers show, dog show and various cultural programs are conducted.
+The annual "Yelagiri Summer Festival" is celebrated in May and is organised by Tamil Nadu Tourism Development Corporation.
+It includes stalls maintained by different government departments, flower shows, dog shows and cultural programmes.
+The district administration has taken up development of the hills in 2007.
+Several facilities created as part of the programme were subsequently reported to have deteriorated or fallen into disuse.